GSA/digitalgov.gov/content/communities/a-b-testing.md

 ---
-# View this page at https://digital.gov/communities/ab-testing-community
+# View this page at https://digital.gov/communities/ab-testing
 # Learn how to edit our pages at https://workflow.digital.gov

+# Redirects: enter the path of the URL that you want redirected to this page
+aliases:
+  - /communities/a-b-testing-community

-slug: a-b-testing-community
+slug: a-b-testing
 date: 2019-12-12 17:00:00 -0500
 title: "A/B Testing"
 deck: ""